 You can put a lot of time and effort into setting up a secure Wi-Fi network, but all that hard work can go up in smoke if you access an unsafe website that infects your device with a virus or steals your personal information.
-Whether you’re doing online research or scratching that online shopping itch, you don’t want one visit to a bad website to inflict damage that could take months to resolve.
 Fortunately, you can learn how to tell a safe website from a risky one.

 Always check the URL of any site that you log into.
 Look for HTTPS at the beginning of the address (the “s” on the end stands for secure), but this isn’t foolproof.
 You can use an online tool like Google Safe Browsing to verify that any link is legit before you click it.